tdavidcl/ndspmhd-examples/DUST/dustyshock/README-dustyshock.txt

 nsplash twof-nodrag_0*.dat -y 18

-You can also run all the tests in this directory using ./1DSPMHD *.in
+You can also run all the tests in this directory using ./1DSPMHD *.in Type "make cleanallfiles" to remove all runtime files from the directory

 Things to try
 --------------